warden-protocol/wardenprotocol/docs/developer-docs/docs/learn/introduction-to-warden.md

 Here is what you can do with Warden:

 - **Build an application**
-You can build an EVM-compatible application on Warden with [CosmWasm](https://cosmwasm.com).
-An example of a Warden app is [SpaceWard](/learn/glossary#spaceward) – our application functioning as the front-end interface for the protocol.
+You can build EVM-compatible [Omnichain Applications (OApps)](/learn/glossary#omnichain-application) with [CosmWasm](https://cosmwasm.com).
+OApps are smart contracts that allow signing transactions at any chain.
+An example of an OApp is [SpaceWard](/learn/glossary#spaceward) – our application functioning as the front-end interface for the protocol.

 - **Operate a Keychain**
-[Keychains](/learn/glossary#keychain) can sign transactions on virtually any chain.
-No more manual cross-chain coordination.
+[Keychains](/learn/glossary#keychain) are custodians that generate and store keys and sign transactions.
+Since Keychains can sign transactions on virtually any chain, they help avoid manual cross-chain coordination.

 - **Run a validator node**
-Run a [validator](/learn/glossary#validator) and earn rewards while securing Warden’s network.
+You can run a [validator](/learn/glossary#validator) node and earn rewards while securing Warden’s network.

 - **Bring AI to your app**
-Unleash new user experiences by integrating AI into your app, protocol or smart contract.
+Warden allows you unleashing new user experiences by integrating AI into your application, protocol, or smart contract.

 ## Documentation overview